 Arthur performs prolifically with many musical projects, both nationally and internationally.
-He has worked with and alongside innumerable artists, including Beardyman, The Puppini Sisters, Frazey Ford (The Be Good Tanyas), Kate Tempest, Shlomo, Kylie Minogue, Mark Hart (Crowded House), Bradley Walsh, John Helliwell (Supertramp), Amy Leon, Ruthie Foster.
+He has worked with and alongside innumerable artists, including Beardyman, The Puppini Sisters, Frazey Ford, Kate Tempest, Shlomo, Kylie Minogue, Mark Hart (Crowded House), Bradley Walsh, John Helliwell (Supertramp), Ruthie Foster.
 He regularly makes music across the community with all ages, from classroom to creative arts charities.

 Out of college he met Supertramp star John Helliwell, joining the saxophonist alongside Mark Hart of Crowded House, and guitarist Mike Walker for several adventures in improv, soul, and rock n roll.
 Meanwhile, song writing trio RDA gave Arthur a vigorous induction into the UK festival circuit through ‘Warm fuzzy harmonies and excellent musicianship' (Clash Magazine).
 A few weeks in Argentina created Latin American grupo Grito On The Corner, led by multi-instrumentalist Matias Marcipar and featuring singer Itati Barrionuevo.
 M-Base inspired extemporisation developed in the UK from 2006 with Seb Pipe’s Life Experience, various tours and airplay ensuing, thanks to two albums of ‘good stuff’ (Radio 3).